 The countdown has begun!
 We are excited to announce that in the coming weeks, ONEder will be launching the much-anticipated, Teacher and Caregiver Edition! (more…)

 Dr. Sheena Howard of Rider University talks about her comic book creation, Superb: the world’s first Down syndrome superhero.

 Dr. Sheena Howard is one of the writers behind Superb, a new comic book series that launched this summer as part of Catalyst Prime, the line of superhero comics published by Lion Forge.
-Superb follows two nontraditional protagonists who become superheroes—a teenage boy who has Down syndrome and a black teenage girl. (more…)
+Superb follows two nontraditional protagonists who become superheroes, one who also happens to have a disability. (more…)

 ONEder’s CODiE award nominated platform empowers educators with the tools they need to support students with Individualized Education Plans.
 In the session, Jon focuses on the challenges faced by districts in supporting students with IEPs, and closing the opportunity gap.
 He then discusses how ONEder is helping districts meet those challenges.
 To view the complete seminar, click here.